 Sungei Road Laksa, Blk 27 Jalan Berseh #01-100

 Opening Hours: Open daily except Wednesdays, 9:30 a.m. to 5:30 p.m.

 Next up, we’re at one of our favorite hawker centers in Singapore.
 It’s called Old Airport Road.
 It’s also one of the biggest, if not the biggest, in Singapore.
 It has over 70 different hawker stalls.

-We purchased the first snack, a couple of curry puffs, one of my favourite snacks here in Singapore, and second is the chee cheong fun which is another one of my favourite snacks in Singapore.
-It’s basically a giant steamed noodle.
+We purchased the first snack, a couple of curry puffs, one of my favorite snacks here in Singapore.

 It’s a great food center and the two brilliant snacks those stalls have are highly recommended.